tashfeenraza297/AI-Voice-Receptionist/README.md

-# Voice AI Agent
+# AI Voice Receptionist

-Businesses lose leads and miss appointments because manual follow-up doesn't scale.
-This AI voice agent handles outbound calls automatically — confirming appointments and qualifying leads — while answering any question a caller has about the business, without any human involvement.
+Businesses lose leads and miss appointments because manual phone follow-up doesn't scale.
+This **AI voice receptionist** handles business phone calls automatically — booking appointments into a live calendar, confirming existing appointments, and qualifying sales leads — while answering any question a caller has about the business, without any human involvement.

-Built on a full **STT → LLM → TTS** pipeline via [Vapi](https://vapi.ai), with a glassmorphism single-page dashboard for live call monitoring, real-time transcripts, automatic call summaries, and session history logs.
+Built on a full **STT → LLM → TTS** pipeline via [Vapi](https://vapi.ai), with a glassmorphism single-page dashboard for live call monitoring, real-time transcripts, a **live booking calendar**, automatic call summaries, and session history logs.

-**Two call goals, powered by a shared business knowledge base:**
+**Three call modes, powered by a shared business knowledge base:**
+- **📅 Booking Assistant (inbound)** — the AI receptionist answers a call, checks real-time calendar availability, offers alternatives if a slot is taken, and **books the appointment live on screen** using function calling
-- **Appointment Reminder** — confirms, reschedules, or cancels a booking
+- **🔔 Appointment Reminder (outbound)** — confirms, reschedules, or cancels an existing booking
-- **Lead Qualification** — qualifies prospects and books a demo or consultation
+- **📈 Lead Qualification (outbound)** — qualifies prospects and books a demo or consultation

-Every call is grounded in a **Business Knowledge Base** (services, hours, pricing, policies) injected into the agent's prompt — a RAG-style pattern that lets the agent answer *any* caller question about the business mid-call (hours, location, insurance, pricing).
-One-click **industry presets** (dental, medical, SaaS, real estate, salon) let you load a fully-configured sample business instantly for demos.
+Every call is grounded in a **Business Knowledge Base** (services, hours, pricing, policies) injected into the agent's prompt — a RAG-style pattern that lets the agent answer *any* caller question mid-call (hours, location, insurance, pricing).
+One-click **industry presets** — dental, medical, home services, law firm, fitness, SaaS, real estate, salon — load a fully-configured sample business instantly for demos.

 ---

 ## Live Demo Flow

 1. Open the web app at `http://localhost:8000`
-2. Select a campaign scenario and fill in the details
+2. Pick an **industry preset** (e.g. Salon) — it auto-fills the business profile, knowledge base, and call details
+3. Choose a **call mode** (Booking Assistant / Appointment Reminder / Lead Qualification)
-3. Click **Initiate Call** — allow microphone access
+4. Click **Initiate Call** — allow microphone access
-4. The AI agent speaks first and conducts the full conversation
-5. Watch the real-time transcript update as the conversation unfolds
-6. The agent closes the call naturally, or click **End Call** at any time
+5. Talk to the AI naturally; watch the **real-time transcript** and **live calendar** update as it works
+6. In Booking mode, when the AI books a slot it fills in on the calendar instantly ✨
+7. After the call, an automatic **summary** (outcome, next action, sentiment) is logged to the history table

 ---